cybar-party/cybar-osint-ctf-2020/Challenges/General/Lies & Treason.md

 ## Solution
 Official: Find the ABN/ACN of the company "CYBAR PROPERTIES PTY LTD".
 Once found, visit the ASIC register information and purchase the $9 company information record.
 Lillie Cawthorne's middle name is listed within the document on page 2.

+Unofficial:
-Unofficial: Various other business/corp sites that list this, including one of her book deals.
+1) Various other business/corp sites that list this, including one of her book deals.
+2) Her middle name could also be found in the WHOIS data of her website www.themoneyfactory.com.au

 ## Intended Tools
 ABN Search